cathydutton/cathydutton.github.io/_portfolio/2016-11-11-Buy-a-rod-fishing-licence.md

 Feedback:

- * It wasn't clear I would have to write the number down
+ * "It wasn't clear I would have to write the number down"
- * What do you send if I give my contact details?
+ * "What do you send if I give my contact details?"

 <section class="portfolio-images">
 <div class="portfolio-piece-wrapper">